-1. New Requirement: establishing standing to assert the patent(s): August 22, 2012
+1. Establishing standing to assert the patent(s): November 21, 2012

 By this date, plaintiff must submit to the court proof that it has standing to sue on the patents claimed, either by stipulation or by admissible evidence.
 If standing is disputed, then the parties should notify the court so that a briefing schedule can be set.